msi-ris/Tutorials/rnaseq_cmd.md

 #### RNASeq Metrics
 The `RNASeqMetrics/` directory contains summary metrics collected by the Picard `CollectRnaSeqMetrics` tool.
-This is useful for diagnosing rRNA, gDNA, and coverage bias issues in your RNAseq dataset.
+This is useful for diagnosing rRNA, gDNA, and coverage bias issues in your RNASeq dataset.
 This information is summarized in the HTML report, but the raw output files are saved for record keeping purposes.

 #### Duplication Metrics